darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on measured performance data.
 Remember that clarity and simplicity often lead to better long-term efficiency and scalability."

 In more detail, this quote emphasizes that over-concentrating on optimizing code too early in the development process can introduce unnecessary complexity and even create new bugs.
 It's wiser to ensure your code is correct, well-structured, and easily understandable before dedicating significant time to optimizations.
 Only after identifying genuine bottlenecks through profiling should you consider optimizing specific parts of your program.

+# 2024-01-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity and clarity enhance robustness and evolvability."

+In practice, this means that instead of guessing where your code might be slow and optimizing those parts upfront, you should write clear and functional code initially.
+Once your program works as expected, use performance analysis tools to identify where it's actually slow.
+This approach saves time and effort by avoiding unnecessary optimizations while ensuring your code remains easy to understand and modify over time.